cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: module [sub-command] [sub-command-options] [sub-command-args]

  Contains the same *sub-commands* as described in the :ref:`module(1)` man page in the :ref:`Module Sub-Commands` section.
+Exception made for the following sub-commands that can only be used outside of a modulefile context:
+ :subcmd:`path`, :subcmd:`paths`, :subcmd:`autoinit`, :subcmd:`help`,
+ :subcmd:`clear`, :subcmd:`sh-to-mod`, :subcmd:`edit`, :subcmd:`config`,
+ :subcmd:`refresh` and :subcmd:`source`.
+Also the following sub-commands cannot be used but have a modulefile command counterpart:
+ :subcmd:`prepend-path`, :subcmd:`append-path`, :subcmd:`remove-path`,
+ :subcmd:`is-loaded`, :subcmd:`is-saved`, :subcmd:`is-used`,
+ :subcmd:`is-avail` and :subcmd:`info-loaded`.

  This command permits a *modulefile* to :subcmd:`load` or :subcmd:`unload` other *modulefiles*.
 No checks are made to ensure that the *modulefile* does not try to load itself.
 Often it is useful to have a single *modulefile* that performs a number of ``module load`` commands.
 For example, if every user on the system requires a basic set of applications loaded, then a core *modulefile* would contain the necessary ``module load`` commands.

  The ``--not-req`` option may be set for the ``load``, ``unload`` and ``switch`` sub-commands to inhibit the definition of an implicit prereq or